 ETSI’s Industry Specification Group on Augmented Reality Framework (ISG ARF) is defining a framework for the interoperability of Augmented Reality (AR) applications and services.
 This framework will define an overall functional architecture, identify key components and interfaces.
 Its development will allow components from different providers to interoperate through the defined interfaces.
 This will in turn avoid the creation of vertical silos and market fragmentation, and enable players in the eco-system to offer part(s) of an overall AR solution.

-- Group Report on Augmented Reality standards landscape, including an analysis of standardization work around AR in various standards setting organizations.
+During 2019 ISG ARF published two major deliverables.
+Issued in April 2019, the ISG’s first output was a Group Report [GR ARF 001 V1.1.1] on the Augmented Reality standards landscape, including an analysis of current standardization work relating to AR in various standards setting organizations and industry fora.

 This was complemented by a second Group Report published in July [GR ARF 002 V1.1.1].
 This considers industrial use cases for Augmented Reality (AR) applications and services, seeking a deeper understanding of typical AR use cases with an initial focus on industry 4.0.